alice-adventures/Alice/src/alice_cmd/psource/REAME.md

      * main repository
      * template repository
      * shared resources
-     * problems solved by other participants

-  1. `publish PSOURCE` : push new problems solved into user repository
+  1. `push PSOURCE` : push new problems solved into user repository

+  1. `log PSOURCE` : check if there are new problems solved y other Participants.

+   1. `pull PSOURCE` : get latest problems solved by other Participants.

   1. `share PSOURCE` : push new stuff added into the shared repository